seratch/signedrequest4j/readme.markdown

-# SignedRequest4J
+# SignedRequest4J / SignedRequest4Scala

 ## What's this?

-SignedRequest4J is a simple Java library supporting OAuth 1.0 signing.
+SignedRequest4J/Scala is a simple Java/Scala library supporting OAuth 1.0 signing.

 With SignedRequest4J, you can easily execute 2-legged or 3-legged OAuth signed HTTP requests.